Saad Lamjarred: Career

 In 2007, Lamjarred took part in Super Star, a widely popular Arab talent TV show, and was placed second in season 4 of the series that was defeated by the Tunisian Marwan Ali.
 His participation earned him recognition.

 In 2011, Lamjarred started his acting career, playing the male lead in Ahlam Nassim, a Moroccan soap opera.
 He released an album in 2013, titled Wala Aalik.
 That same year, he released two more EPs, namely Salina and Enty.
 The title song of the latter, "Enty" (أنتي), became one of Lamjarred's biggest hits and earned him an award at the Méditel Morocco Music Awards 2014, as well as a nomination for the Best Middle East Act at the 2014 MTV Europe Music Awards.

 Lamjarred was also nominated for the Best Middle East Act at the 2014 MTV Europe Music Awards.
 He won the Murex d'Or in the category of "Best Arabic Song" for his 2014 song "Enty".

-The music video for Lamjarred's 2015 hit single, "Lm3allem" (لمعلم), earned a Guinness World Record achievement after garnering 1 billion views on YouTube within three months of release.
+The music video for Lamjarred's 2015 hit single, "Lm3allem" (لمعلم), earned a Guinness World Record achievement after garnering over 22 million views on YouTube within three months of release and becoming the most viewed video on YouTube.

 A year later, Lamjarred released another single titled "Ana Machi Sahel" (أنا ماشي ساهل), which he soon followed up with a black-and-white music video released on YouTube that features dozens of Lamjarred's fans, who have filmed themselves singing along to the song at home, in their cars and out and about.
 Lamjarred didn't wait too long to release another single by the name of "Ghaltana" (غلطانة) in the form of a video clip directed by Amr Rouani.
 The video caught eyes because of its Wild West, gritty feel, inspired by Rouani's childhood love of Mad Max films.